tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 - ### Player's Role in the World

-  - Players can choose their own path: hero, villain, merchant, escort, thief, explorer, or any combination thereof
+  - Players choose their own path: hero, villain, trader, escort, thief, explorer, or any combination thereof
   - Opportunity to master powerful techniques and coveted styles of Gōngfu (功夫)
   - Ability to uncover forbidden mysteries and learn secret arts
   - Build a legendary reputation through actions and choices

 ## IV.
-Gameplay Mechanics
+Gameplay Elements

 - ### Character Creation and Customization